sourov-D/digital-clock-arduino/README.md

 - One buzzer

 # Button functions
-- one - Minute
+- one - Minute change ( increments by 1 ) only works in change mode.
-- two - Hour
+- two - Hour change ( increments by 2 ) only works in change mode.
+- change - Time change button.
+- setAll - Set all changes in both alarm and time.